 For me working with colour is a very instinctive process.
 It’s true that you can find recipes if you want – all sorts of colour strategies exist but mostly I don’t use them.
 I look at the work of other artists and some might have a very cool colour palette, for instance, and I think: ‘Whatever I do it never ends up like that!’

 I think a big influence were the wall paintings in two churches near where I grew up in Southern Germany.
 We went to church a lot and I think looking at those paintings saved me; I didn’t realise their impact at the time.
-One was a Baroque church by Dominikus Zimmermann with a ceiling painting by Anton Enderle and the other was a church built 200 years later in 1973 where the colours of an abstract wall painting by Franz Nagel were quite strange – colourful but muted at the same time.
-In the same way I think my colour sequences tend to be a bit off beat.
+One was a Baroque church by Dominikus Zimmermann with a ceiling painting by Anton Enderle and the other was a church built 200 years later in 1973 where the colours of an abstract mural by Franz Nagel were quite strange – colourful but muted at the same time.
+In the same way I think my colour sequences tend to be a bit off-beat.

 You work often extends beyond the boundaries of the frame and the gallery wall.
 Has this been a consistent aspect of your practice from the beginning?